 Measuring Your Pennsylvania Ancestors: Using State and County Land Records is a five-module/week (10 hour) program designed for genealogists to explore the land records of Pennsylvania, understand the procedures used to distribute land, and how that distribution impacts modern day genealogical research.
-Portions of the program will be "hands on" workshops to analyze and evaluate deed documents, utilize proper transcription methods, employing metes and bounds surveys, and exposing participants to case studies in family history research relating to land transfers.
+Portions of the program will be “hands on” workshops on how to analyze and evaluate deed documents, utilize proper transcription methods, and employ metes and bounds surveys while exposing participants to case studies in family history research relating to land transfers.

 This course is intended for advanced beginners to intermediate and advanced researchers who desire a greater understanding of the land records of Pennsylvania and the use of deeds in genealogical research.
 It is ideally suited for graduates of HSP's Foundations of Genealogy II course to increase and solidify their knowledge of a specific subject in family history exploration.